xy4kierra/PM566-whoami/README.md

 - caroline0029

 - hzhang74
 [**hzhang74**](https://github.com/hzhang74) I'm Haoran Zhang and I'm a student in the MS Biostatistics program.
-I like playing games and sports.
+I like playing games and sport.

 ## Instructors